Knight at the Movies Archives

 A pair of documentary films opening this Friday offer illuminating, intimate portraits of the lives of two extraordinary artists – the late

 queer British filmmaker Derek Jarman and the still immersed up to her ears in art, rock-n-roll poet Patti Smith.
-The films,
+The films, Derek and

 Patti Smith: Dream of Life, are as individual as their subjects but both films also detail the strong artistic and personal bond between